We all need an escape every now and again, and Yorkshire’s full of great places to get away from it all…

 You’ll see why Nidderdale is ‘An Area of Outstanding Natural Beauty’ with a trip to Pateley Bridge.
 Just under an hour away from Leeds, it’s got everything you could want when you escape the city – it’s a charming, picturesque market town surrounded by incredible nature.
 This is both the start and end of the Nidderdale Way, so make sure you bring your walking boots, but also make sure you leave time to enjoy the town.

 You can delve into the area’s past with a trip to the Nidderdale Museum, which is home to an old cobblers and school room, as well as pay a visit to The Oldest Sweet Shop in the World, which is decked out from floor-to-ceiling in sweet jars.
 Be sure to stop by The Coldstones Cut, a massive sculptural installation by Andrew Sabin which overlooks the old quarry, or you can head further out to nearby natural attractions like Brimham Rocks, How Stean Gorge and Stump Cross Caverns.
 Hungry?
-Book ahead to get in to The Yorke Arms, a Michelin-starred restaurant where you can stay the night.
+Book ahead to get in to Harefield Hall, a refined dining room and somewhere to stay overnight.

 Leyburn is only 70 minutes from Leeds, so you could do it as a day trip, but you might need a few days to explore everything it has to offer.
 It’s nestled right on the edge of Wensleydale and is the perfect place to go if you appreciate a good walk through the countryside.
 On your adventures, you can take in breathtaking views – the stunning Aysgarth Falls are nearby, as is the famous Leyburn Shawl, a limestone ridge which overlooks the town below.

 The town itself is full of things to do.
-It’s a classic market town, so take in the stalls or pop by one of their intriguing independent shops, like chocolatiers The Little Chocolate Shop.
+It’s a classic market town, so take in the stalls or pop by one of their intriguing independent shops, like chocolatiers Inspired Chocolate.
 The Forbidden Corner is a must – it’s a unique complex of tunnels, chambers, follies and surprises across a 4-acre garden that both kids and grown-ups can appreciate.
-And if you get hungry, tuck into pub grub at The Sandpiper Inn or classic British eats at Thirteen.
+And if you get hungry, tuck into pub grub at The Sandpiper Inn or classic British eats at The Bolton Arms.
 Staying the night?
 The Golden Lion Inn is a cheap and cheerful hotel, or you can treat yourself to an idyllic cottage stay at Eastfield Lodge.

 There’s a good reason why Beverley is regarded as one of the jewels of East Yorkshire – it’s a pretty market town packed full of history.
 About 70 minutes from Leeds, you’ll find cobbled streets and courtyards, as well as a 13th-century gothic minster and a classic market that gives it a picture-perfect feel.